wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 ## Building the Video Chat UI

 With the `OpenTokManager` class complete, you can now build the UI.
-The Video Client SDK gives you `UIView` objects for the publisher and subscriber views which cannot be used directly in SwiftUI.
-The [`UIViewRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) protocol allows for bridging to a `UIView` object to a `View` object for SwiftUI.
+The Video Client SDK gives you `UIView` objects for the publisher and subscriber views which cannot be directly used in SwiftUI.
+The [`UIViewRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) protocol allows for bridging from a `UIView` object to a `View` object for SwiftUI.
 In the `ContentView.swift` file, add the following structs:

 ```swift
 struct OTErrorWrapper: Identifiable {